hennyu/topic-model-tei/README.md

-# topic-model-tei – Example data and code to integrate topic models into XML/TEI
+# Integrating Topic Modeling in XML/TEI (exemplary data and code)

 This respository is a supplement to a presentation held at the 2022 TEI Conference in Newcastle on "How to Represent Topic Models in Digital Scholarly Editions" by Ulrike Henny-Krahmer and Frederike Neuber.
 Slides and abstract of the talk are available on [Zenodo](https://zenodo.org/record/7043204).
 The repository provides data and code that illustrate how topic models could be integrated into digital scholarly editions by transforming the results of a modeling with [Mallet](https://mallet.cs.umass.edu/diagnostics.php) to XML/TEI.